cunabula27/cp_midi_control_surface_002_module_template/README.md

 ## Available connections

-The full size board makes available 71 analogue connections and 24 digital connections - which gives a lot of scope to play with. https://github.com/paradajz/OpenDeck/wiki/Connections lists all the pinouts for possible components and explains how to connect buttons to analogue pins (add a 10k resistor between the button and ground).
+The full size board makes available 71 analogue connections and 24 digital connections - which gives a lot of scope to play with.
+The _[OpenDeck wiki](https://github.com/paradajz/OpenDeck/wiki/Connections)_ lists all the pinouts for possible components and explains how to connect buttons to analogue pins (add a 10k resistor between the button and ground).
 For the digital pins (encoders/buttons) the net labels in the schematic correspond to the Arduino Mega2560 pins in the wiki.

 ## Notes